 - They need the cash for something else

-Here are our top strategies if you need to sell your home NOW:
+Here are our top strategies if you need to sell your house or condo fast:

 - Decluttering and depersonalizing